Mircoxi/storinator/docs/source/installation.rst

     import Storinator from 'storinator'

-Any name can be used, but for these docs, `Storinator` will be used for clarity.
+Any name can be used, but for these docs, :code:`Storinator` will be used for clarity.